 Originally established as a junior college of Bucknell University, the institution gained independence as Wilkes College in 1947.
 One final name change, to Wilkes University, came in 1990.
 In an effort to continue expanding opportunities for its annual enrollment of more than 5,000 students, Wilkes offers 32 online programs including certificates, bachelor's degrees, master's degrees, and terminal degrees in education, nursing, creative writing, business management, and sustainability management.

-Wilkes University's Accreditation, Tuition, and Admissions Info
+Wilkes University Tuition, Accreditation, and Admissions Info

 - On campus undergraduate: $34,500